scalikejdbc/scalikejdbc.github.io/source/documentation/auto-session.html.md

 }
 ```

-But unfortunately, now we need to pass implicit parameter to `#findById` every time to use it.
+But unfortunately, now that we need to pass implicit parameter to `#findById` every time to use the method, it could be troublesome especially for simple code snippets.

 ```scala
 // now we cannot use this method directly